amazon-archives/sql-odbc/README.md

 | `LogLevel` | Severity level for driver logs. | one of `ES_OFF`, `ES_FATAL`, `ES_ERROR`, `ES_INFO`, `ES_DEBUG`, `ES_TRACE`, `ES_ALL` | `ES_WARNING` |
 | `LogOutput` | Location for storing driver logs. | string | WIN: `C:\`, MAC: `/tmp` |

+Administrative privileges are required to change the value of logging options.

 ## Download and Installation

 The driver will be available through standard open source repositories for installers.